gitaaron/rfm7/next.md

     * popularity

+  * share page

+    * include `quick_stats`

+    * show certain `quick_stat` trends since beginning of time

     * analysis should differentiate between various 'factors/constants/controls' (otherwise they might be meaningless)

   * each graph (or section) should have a number of results used